Mental Health Resources

 Feeling unsure about mental & emotional health?
 Consider these common signs of distress:

-Changes to your body.
-Examples may be changes in energy level (drowsiness or hyperactivity) or significant. weight loss/gain
+Physical Changes - Changes to your body.
+Examples may be changes in energy level (drowsiness or hyperactivity) or significant weight loss/gain.

 Mindful Campus Practices are a series of brief 5 minute guided meditations that use a combination of imagery and your 5 senses to help you tap into the present and cultivate more mindful moments throughout your day.
 These practices can help Hokies feel more connected to campus regardless of where you physically are by using the audio and/or video for these recordings.